-Chance The Rapper Is Engaged To Longtime Girlfriend Kirsten Corley – Watch His Backyard Proposal Here
+Chance The Rapper Is Engaged To Longtime Girlfriend Kirsten Corley — Watch His Backyard Proposal Here

 Earlier that year, Corley filed documents asking the court to declare Chance as the baby’s father, requesting that he pay child support.
 A month later, she amended the petition to reflect that the two were cohabitating, and that the rapper had asked for shared parental responsibility.
 Not long after, additional paperwork was filed in order to establish a schedule for parenting, as the two were no longer living together.

 In January 2017, Corley withdrew her filing with the courts, as she and Chance had made amends and were once again living together.
-A month later, the child support case was reopened, before settling out of court in March, as reported by The Chicago Sun-Times.
+A month later, the child support case was reopened, before settling out of court in March, as reported by the Chicago Sun-Times.

 Chance the Rapper is best known for his series of mixtapes, as well as collaborations with other artists, including Kanye West.
-In May 2016, he released his third mixtape, Coloring Book to critical acclaim, netting him three Grammy Awards, including one for Best Rap Album.
+In May 2016, he released his third mixtape, Coloring Book, to critical acclaim, netting him three Grammy Awards, including one for Best Rap Album.